NASCAR Cup Series at Richmond Raceway: History

 Starting in 1991, the race was moved from Sunday afternoon to Saturday night.
 It became the second night race on the NASCAR schedule, following Bristol which took place a few weeks earlier.

 From 2000 to 2009, the race was sponsored in some form by Chevrolet.
 For 2001 and 2002, the race sponsorship was in conjunction with Warner Bros., with Looney Tunes characters featured in several cars' paint jobs.
 For the 2003–2009 races, the race was known as the Chevy Rock and Roll 400, and various cars promoted various rock music acts.
 The 2010 race saw the sponsorship move from Chevrolet to the Air National Guard, a branch of the United States Air Force.
 The race was sponsored by Roll Global through its Wonderful Pistachios brand, a division of Roll Global subsidiary Paramount Nuts in 2011.
 On May 2, 2012, Federated Auto Parts and Richmond International Raceway announced that Federated Auto Parts would become the race's sponsor starting in 2012.

-The most notable year of this race is arguably the 2013 race, which was marred by a team orders scheme (referred to as Spingate) designed to manipulate the outcome of the race and Chase positions in the final ten laps after Clint Bowyer intentionally spun out to allow Brian Vickers to pit after a restart from the caution so that Martin Truex Jr. could secure a spot in the Chase, and a separate manipulation where David Gilliland was asked to slow down to allow Joey Logano to pass so that Logano could secure a spot in the Chase.
-NASCAR penalized the teams involved in the scheme (Michael Waltrip Racing, Penske Racing, and Front Row Motorsports) which therefore eliminated Truex from that year's Chase, while Jeff Gordon was given a thirteenth slot (in a usually twelve-driver battle) in the Chase as a compensation.
-(Gordon would have been 10th in points and made it in on points instead of Logano if Logano had not passed Gilliland.
-Had this manipulation have not occurred, Logano would have been 11th in points but still gotten into the Chase by being in one of two wild card positions outside the top 10 in points, which is why he wasn't kicked out of the Chase like Truex.
-Gordon would have not qualified for a wild card spot due to being winless.)
-Carl Edwards would win that year's race.